Study of $e^{+}e^{-}\to h^{+}h^{-}J/\psi~(h=\pi,~K,~p)$ via initial-state radiation at Belle~II: Event selection

 In the channel $\EE\to\pipi\jpsi ~(\to\EE)$, background from the process $\EE\to\EE\gamma$, in which photons convert to $\EE$ pairs via interaction with the detector material and the resulting pairs are misidentified as $\pipi$, is suppressed by requiring ${\cal R}_{e}<0.5$ and $\LK_{e}<\LK_{\pi}$ for pions.
 These conversion background events are further reduced by requiring the invariant mass of $\pipi$ to be larger than 0.35 $\gevcs$.
 In $\EE\to\kk\jpsi~(\to\EE)$, the invariant mass of $\kk$ is required to be larger than 1.05 $\gevcs$ to veto $\gamma$ conversion events and remove the events with a $\phi~(\to\kk)$ meson in the final state.
 The ISR events are identified by the requirement $|M^2_{\rm recoil}|<1~(\gevcs)^2$, where $M^2_{\rm recoil}=(p_{\rm c.m.}-p_{h^+}-p_{h^-}-p_{\ell^+}-p_{\ell^-})^2$.
 Here, $p_i$ represents the four-momentum of the corresponding particle in the $\EE$ c.m.\ frame, and $p_{\rm c.m.}$ is the four-momentum of the initial $\EE$ system.
 After event selection, the fraction of events with multiple candidates is zero in both the signal MC and data samples.

 After applying all selection criteria, the $\hhjpsi$ invariant mass distributions for the $\jpsi$ candidates within the signal window, together with the backgrounds estimated from the normalized $\jpsi$ mass sidebands, are shown in Fig.~\ref{fig:mhhll}.
 These background events are employed to estimate the combinatorial background arising from non-$\jpsi$ contributions.
 The background contamination due to cross-feed among the three signal channels has been examined and found to be negligible using MC simulated events.
 The remaining background comes mostly from processes that occur through two virtual photons such as $\EE\to\gamma\gamma^*\gamma^*\to\gamma VV$, for example $\EE\to\gamma\rho\jpsi$ and $\EE\to\gamma\phi\jpsi$; however, these contributions have been calculated to be small~\cite{Zhu:2008}.
 We investigate them using MC simulations, confirming that their contributions are insignificant and can be neglected in this study.
 The events with a real $\jpsi$ and a broad pseudo-scalar resonance are considered as signal.
-We observe an enhancement around 4.26 GeV in the $\pipijpsi$ invariant mass distribution, consistent with the $Y(4230/4320)$ structure previously reported by Belle~\cite{Yuan:2007,Liu:2013} and BESIII~\cite{BESIII:2017,BESIII:2022}.
-In addition, the observed signal events around 4.1 GeV show an excess over the expected background, which may be consistent with the predicted $\psi(4040)$-like enhancement~\cite{Nakamura:2023obk}.
-To investigate the presence of the $\psi(4040)$, we performed an unbinned extended maximum likelihood fit.
-The $\psi(4040)$ signal was modeled with a Breit-Wigner function, whose parameters were fixed to the world average values~\cite{PDG:2024}.
-The background from non-$\jpsi$ events was estimated using the normalized $\jpsi$ mass sideband regions.
-A second-order Chebyshev polynomial was used to describe the PHSP $\pipijpsi$ production.
-The local statistical significance of the $\psi(4040)$ state was found to be $2.0\sigma$.
-For the $\kkjpsi$ process, no significant structure is observed in the invariant mass distribution.
-No clear signal of $\ppjpsi$ production is found.